Delamere Forest: Recreational uses

 Delamere Forest is a popular recreational area, drawing visitors mainly from nearby urban areas.
 Three long-distance footpaths meander through the forest, the Sandstone Trail, Delamere Way and Baker Way.
 Two waymarked circular walking trails of 1.7 and 2.7 mi and two waymarked cycling trails of 4 and 7 mi start near the Linmere Visitor Centre; the cycling trails are also open to walkers.
-There are two easy-access circular trails which are suitable for wheelchair users and pushchairs; one starts at Barnsbridge car park and leads to Blakemere Moss (0.75 mi in length), the other explores Old Pale hill from the Linmere Visitor Centre.
+There are two easy-access circular trails which are suitable for wheelchair users and pushchairs; one starts at Barnsbridge Gates car park and leads to Blakemere Moss (0.75 mi in length), the other explores Old Pale hill from the Linmere Visitor Centre.
 Numerous non-waymarked footpaths are also available for both cyclists and walkers.
 There is a large area of dirt cycle jumps on Manley Hill for mountain biking enthusiasts.

 Other activities include horse riding, jogging, orienteering, bird watching and nature study.
 Britain's largest Go Ape facility opened in Delamere Forest in 2006; it includes numerous zip wires, Tarzan swings, tightropes and nets high in the treetops.
 Delamere Forest is the venue for the northern Hellrunner cross-country race, and the Sandstone Trail Race finishes in the forest.
 A parkrun takes place weekly on Saturdays; the course is one loop of Blakemere Moss on the forest's trails.

-Since 2003, the Old Pale area of the forest has served as a music venue, playing host to performers including Ian Brown, The Charlatans, Jools Holland, Status Quo, Sugababes, Paul Weller, The Zutons, Doves and Elbow.
+Since 2003, the Old Pale area of the forest has served as a music venue, playing host to performers including Ian Brown, The Charlatans, Jools Holland, Status Quo, Sugababes, Paul Weller, The Zutons, Tears for Fears, Doves and Elbow.
 The forest has also been used for open-air theatre.